 If you are a member of the Settlement Class, your rights will be affected and you may be eligible for a payment from the Settlement.
 The Settlement Class consists of:

 All persons and entities who purchased or otherwise acquired Baxter common stock during the period from February 21, 2019 through October 23, 2019, inclusive, and were damaged thereby.

-Certain persons and entities are excluded from the Settlement Class by definition (see paragraph 22 of the Notice) or may request exclusion pursuant to the instructions set forth in the Notice (see paragraphs 49-53 of the Notice).
+Certain persons and entities are excluded from the Settlement Class by definition (see paragraph 22 of the Notice) or by request.

 Please read the Notice to fully understand your rights and options.
 Copies of the Notice and Claim Form can be found on the Case Documents page.
 You may also visit the Settlement website, BaxterSecuritiesLitigation.com, for more information about the Settlement.